gaoming96/TorchFlow/README.md

 #### Why it works?

+Encoder step is the same.

 simple: First embed `input` to `embeded` [1,256].
-Use `embeded` and `hidden state` (initial at `encoder_output[-1]`) to do GRU.
+Use `embeded` and `hidden state` (initial at encoder's last hidden state) to do GRU.
 Then predict.

 Flaw of simple Seq2seq: if only the context vector is passed betweeen the encoder and decoder, that single vector carries the burden of encoding the entire sentence.
+Loss information.

 Attension: First embed `input` to `embeded`.
 Then we want to use both `embeded` [1,256] and `encoder_outputs` [10,256] as the input of GRU.
 After this, we do the same GRU procedure with `hidden state` as simple seq2seq.